* CEO resigns after second profit warning in two months

 That has resulted in lower sales and a debt-collection backlog, scuppering hopes that Provident, which provided loans through the Wall Street crash of 1929 and both World Wars, would benefit from a growing consumer base as real wages came under threat from Britain's exit from the European Union.

 "Reversing everything is not currently being contemplated," Finance Director Andrew Fisher told analysts.
 "It's about recovering from a very poorly executed transition, that's what we are focused on."

-Manjit Wolstenholme, who Provident appointed as executive chairman on Tuesday, said her priority was turning round the group and protecting its franchises, dismissing suggestions the home credit arm could be sold.
+Manjit Wolstenholme, who Provident appointed as executive chairman on Tuesday, said her priority is a group turnaround and protection of its franchises, dismissing suggestions that the home credit arm could be sold.

 The division's rate of collection of outstanding debt has dropped to 57 percent from 90 percent in 2016, with weekly sales down by about 9 million pounds.

-Fisher said there was no indication of any underlying credit quality issues as of June 30.
+Fisher said that there was no indication of any underlying credit quality issues as of June 30.

-Analysts said competitors would be interested in parts of Provident's business, though there was no consensus on the value of the home credit operation.
+Analysts said that competitors would be interested in some parts of Provident's business, though there was no consensus on the value of the home credit operation.

 "If you're a potential acquirer, would you look at a business that's losing 100 million pounds each year and doesn't have a proven model?" said Peel Hunt analyst Stuart Duncan.